dentarg/auth0-blog/_posts/2017-10-04-api-less-scary-approach.markdown

 localhost:3000/callback
 ```

-Replace the content ofindex.jsfile in routes folder with this:
+Replace the content of `index.js` file in routes folder with this:

 _routes/index.js_